protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/textformat-spec.md

 their respective types if unspecified.
 If a key is duplicated, only the last-specified value will be retained in a parsed map.

+The order of maps is not maintained in textprotos.

 ## `oneof` Fields {#oneof}

 While there is no special syntax related to `oneof` fields in text format, only